5 steps to create a reservoir of inner calm

 How many situations that test your level of patience in a day?
 If you are like most people, you have likely lost count, but this article will teach you how to ride out the calm in the eye of the storm.

 The secret to staying calm when you are in a state of stress is to hold your immediate reaction, even if it’s for a brief moment to regroup.
 The secret here is to rehearse.
-Your brain will do what it can to protect you by either fleeing, fighting or freezing, as if the treat is a mortal one.
+Your brain will do what it can to protect you by fleeing, fighting, or freezing as if the threat is mortal.
 But that’s not what we’re talking about right now.

 Reservoir of inner calm

-All you need to do is start to build a reservoir of calm and use it as needed.
+All you need to do is build a calm reservoir and use it as needed.
 It doesn’t need to be filled before you start.
-If that was the case it would never happen because the everyday stressors do not stop for anyone.
+It would never happen if that were the case because the everyday stressors do not stop for anyone.

-There isn’t a finite supply inner calm.
-In fact, you’ll keep adding to your reserves as you grow in your ability to create space between you and the effects of stress.
+There isn’t a finite supply of inner calm.
+You’ll keep adding to your reserves as you grow in your ability to create space between you and the effects of stress.

 Here are five ways you can increase your reservoir of inner calm.